A study of the effectiveness and scalability of a father-inclusive group-based early childhood development program in China

 What are the possible benefits and risks of participating?

 This research will generate rigorous evidence on the impact of group-based ECD programs on child psychosocial stimulation, caregiver mental health, and well-being.
-The potential benefits of this study are improved cognitive and non-cognitive skills of children and improved mental health of caregivers.
-Additionally, if this intervention is successful, it can inform, future programs and policies that benefit child and caregiver well-being in China.
+The potential benefits of this study include improved cognitive and non-cognitive skills of children, improved peer support and caregiver mental health.
+If this intervention is successful, its findings could inform future programs and policies aimed at improving the well-being of children and their caregivers in China.
 There are no possible risks of participation.

 Where is the study run from?